These Rules are made under section 452 of the Education and Training Act 2020 by the Board of NZQA and the Minister of Education.

 - To maintain consent to assess in respect of the entire consent or particular classifications or standards, holders of the consent (except relevant schools) must:

-- meet the consent and moderation requirements for the standards to which the consent relates; and
+- continue to meet the consent and moderation requirements for the standards to which the consent relates; and:

-- accurately report credits for learners within 3 months of assessment, unless NZQA has approved a different reporting timeframe for the holder of the consent; and
+- accurately report results and credits for learners within 3 months of assessment, unless NZQA has approved a different reporting timeframe for the holder of the consent; and

 - in respect of holders with externally assessed achievement standards in their consent, continue to comply with its relevant obligations in rules made under section 452(1)(m) of the Act for the time being in force; and